ChaoningZhang/Survey-Papers/README.md

 - [A Survey on Audio Diffusion Models: Text to Speech Synthesis and Enhancement in Generative AI](https://github.com/chenshuang-zhang/Awesome-Audio-Diffusion-Models)
 - [One Small Step for Generative AI, One Giant Leap for AGI: A Complete Survey on ChatGPT in AIGC Era](https://github.com/ChaoningZhang/Awesome-ChatGPT-and-AutoGPT)

-The detailed information of these papers will be coming soon, please stay tuned.
+The detailed information of these papers will be coming soon, please stay tuned...